How Much Water Is Needed to Stay Hydrated?

 Earlier this year, our readers took a poll – How much water do you drink per day?
 Most drink at least six cups of water per day, but 29 percent of our readers drink between three and six cups of water per day.
 And seven percent prefer to drink soda, coffee and/or juice instead of water.

 So why do our bodies need water, and how much water should we drink per day?
-Dr. Stanley Goldfarb, a professor at PennMedicine, explains.
+Dr. Stanley Goldfarb, Associate Dean for Clinical Education and Professor of Medicine at the Hospital of the University of Pennsylvania, explains.

 Why is it important to drink water?